-In order to open a guery in SQL Query for MySQL:
+In order to open a guery in SQL Query for Oracle:

-- select the query in the DB Explorer tree; - \bullet right-click the query and select the $\mbox{\bf Activate}$ $\mbox{\bf Query}$ context menu item or - double-click the query in the DB Explorer tree.
+- select the query in the DB Explorer tree; - right-click the query and select the Activate Query context menu item or - double-click the query in the DB Explorer tree.

-In order to load a query from an .sql file:
+In order to load a query from an \.sql file:

-- select the Query | Load... main menu item or use the corresponding 3 toolbar button; - specify the guery file within the Load SQL File dialog.
+- select the Query | Load... main menu item or use the corresponding toolbar button; - specify the query file within the Load SQL File dialog.